Place Antonin-Poncet: Location and description

-The square is in the Presqu'île, between Place Bellecour and the Rhône.
-The rue des Marronniers, a small pedestrian street famous for its many bouchons, can be reached from the square.
+The square is in the Presqu'île, between the Place Bellecour and the Rhône.
+The Rue des Marronniers, a small pedestrian street famous for its many bouchons, can be reached from the square.
 It has also stairs leading down to the river of the Rhône.

 The square was designed by landscaper Michel Bourne in 1990.

 The square has a rectangular form from east to west.
 To the south, it is bordered by the post hotel with an architecture composed of long horizontal lines, which replaced in 1938 the Hôpital de la Charité, was designed under the supervision of architect Michel Roux Spitz between 1935 and 1938, in an almost identical style to the classical 18th century facades of the north of the square.
-The building is adorned with a 250-m² wall painting by Louis Bouquet which evokes the "worldwide influence of Lyon through the exchange and waves".
+The building is adorned with a 250-m2 wall painting by Louis Bouquet which evokes the "worldwide influence of Lyon through the exchange and waves".
 Around its entrances, there are bas-reliefs sculpted by Georges Salendre, JH Bardey and Renard.
 In the north, the buildings, made by JF Desarnod, have Lyon-styled facades and a ground floor composed of trades.
 The western part of the square, elevated (50 cm) in 1980, is bordered with rows of lime trees to the north and south and is the location of many events.
 There are lawns, fountains and benches.

 The vegetation is mainly composed of horse chestnuts, maples and magnolias.

 At the end of the square, next to the river, there is a giant bunch of flowers, that is a work of contemporary art created by Korean Jeong-Hwa Choi, entitled The Flower Tree.